d2l-ai/d2l-en/chapter_introduction/intro.md

 ![](../img/stackedanimals.jpg)

-As you can see, there's a cat in the picture, and a rooster, a dog and a donkey, with some trees in the background.
+As you can see, there's a cat in the picture, and a rooster, a dog, a donkey and a bird, with some trees in the background.
 Depending on what we want to do with our model ultimately, treating this as a binary classification problem might not make a lot of sense.
-Instead, we might want to give the model the option of saying the image depicts a cat *and* a dog *and* a donkey *and* a rooster.
+Instead, we might want to give the model the option of saying the image depicts a cat *and* a dog *and* a donkey *and* a rooster *and* a bird.

 The problem of learning to predict classes that are *not mutually exclusive*